TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/policies.md

 Concerns: Equity – increased land prices or displacement of informal settlers in environmentally sensitive areas
 Implementation: some random subset of buildings are assigned as agriculture mimiching to create protected zones.

+## Policy 11: DRR-oriented zoning and urban transformation (Istanbul)
+Change the exposure taxonomy strings to one higher step (for 50%)

+## Policy 12: Increased monitoring and supervision on new constructions in terms of disaster-resilience (Istanbul)
+Change the exposure taxonomy strings to one higher step (for 50%)

+## Policy 13: Taking social equality into consideration in the making of urbanisation and DRR policies (Istanbul)
+Increase impact threshold "one level" for impact 2,3,4,5 and 7 in low-income households

+## Policy 14: Establishing financial supports to incentivise the public, which can be referred to as "policy financing" (Istanbul)
+Change the exposure taxonomy strings to one higher step (for 10%)

+## Policy 15: Awareness raising on disasters and disaster risk reduction (Istanbul)
+Change the exposure taxonomy strings to one higher step (for 10%)

+## Policy 16: Strengthening of Büyükçekmece bridge against earthquake and tsunami risks (IStanbul)
+Make the hospitals all HC

+## Policy 17: Strengthening of public buildings (especially schools) against earthquake (Istanbul)
+All schools and hospitasl HC

+## Policy 18: Increased financial assistance for people whose apartments are under urban transformation
+Change the exposure taxonomy strings to one higher step (for 50% of the buildings in low-income buildings)

+## Policy 19: Increased monitoring and supervision of building stock
+Change the exposure taxonomy strings to one higher step (for 50%)

+## Policy 20: Improvement of infrastructure
+Change the exposure taxonomy strings to one higher step (for 10%)